Speakers

 Rabbi Diana S. Gerson

-Rabbi Gerson is the Associate Executive Vice President of the New York Board of Rabbis.
-A major focus of her work has been to advance the NYBR’s leadership role in confronting family violence, domestic violence, sexual abuse and the exploitation of children by reaching across faith communities.
+Rabbi Gerson is the Associate Executive Vice President of the New York Board of Rabbis (NYBR).
+A major focus of her work has been to advance the NYBR’s leadership role in confronting family violence, domestic violence, sexual abuse and the exploitation of children by working with other faith communities.

 Josh Good